ChelloufMay/security-sandbox/README.md

 * `Blocked request.
 This host ("security-sandbox.test") is not allowed.` → add `allowedHosts: ['security-sandbox.test']` in `vite.config.ts` and restart Vite.
 * `CORS` errors → browser is calling `http://localhost:8000` directly.
 Remove absolute URLs and use relative paths or ensure requests pass through nginx.
 * Certificate not trusted → run `mkcert -install` and regenerate certs if needed; ensure you used the exact hostname in SANs.
 ---

-## Security best practices (dev)

-* Never commit private keys or `.env.local` files
-* Keep certs out of repo and describe generation steps in README
-* Prefer same-origin design with a single TLS entrypoint in dev to reduce CORS and cookie issues
-* Add a `SECURITY.md` describing how to report issues and avoid committing secrets

----

 ## Useful commands